AVEVA/CONNECT-data-services-developer-docs/content/api-reference/data-views/get-data-view-data/quick-start-get-data-view-data.md

 All data in a data view is associated with an index value, for example, a timestamp.
 If there are multiple groups in the data view, the index and grouping field values together form a unique identifier for each data record.

 #### Index type
-Though `DateTime` is the most common index type for stream data, data views can target data of other index types, as noted in [Define a Data View](xref:DataViewsQuickStartDefine).

-For `DateTime` indexed data views, index values should use ISO 8601 format and can be in either UTC or local time with an offset specified.
+The supported index type is `DateTime`, as noted in [Define a Data View](xref:DataViewsQuickStartDefine).
+Date times should use ISO 8601 format and can be in either UTC or local time.
 Data retrieved using the [Data API](xref:DataViewsDataAPI) will be returned in UTC.

 Interval timespan values should be formatted using the standard timespan format, ie., d.hh:mm:ss.fffffff.

 #### Index range
 Three parameters control the range and granularity of data returned: